First Home Savings Account (FHSA)

 Invest your hard-earned money, grow it tax-free, and withdraw it when you find your first home.

-Enjoy tax-free qualified withdrawals
+Enjoy tax-free qualified withdrawals2

 Qualified withdrawals from your FHSA to buy a home won’t be taxable.